xaanya/devops24/examinations/06/README.md

 Before we do anything else, we will use Ansible to copy this file to `/etc/nginx/conf.d/example.internal.conf` and then restart the web server.

+Begin by copying the `05-web.yml` playbook to `06-web.yml`.

-Add a task to the `web.yml` playbook BEFORE the web server is restarted that looks like this:
+Add a task to the `06-web.yml` playbook BEFORE the web server is restarted that looks like this:

     - name: Ensure the nginx configuration is updated for example.internal ansible.builtin.copy: